Solar Investment Tax Credit Saves You 30%

 Installing a solar system on your home can qualify you for the Solar Investment Tax Credit.
 For example, if you install a $10,000 solar system, the tax credit would reduce the installation’s total net cost by an estimated $2,600.
 Speak with your tax specialist to determine if you’re eligible for this solar energy incentive.

-The Solar Investment Tax Credit for residential solar energy will cease at the end of 2021.
-As a result, now a great time to invest in a clean energy system for your home!
+The Solar Investment Tax Credit for residential solar energy has been updated to 30% and as a result, now a great time to invest in a clean energy system for your home!

 Get Credited for Surplus Electricity with Net Metering